 5. Do your research

-Don’t forget that if you’re a first time home buyer, there are a number of programs that you may be able to take advantage of to lower your down payment costs.
-Check these out so you know exactly how much you have to save.
+Don’t forget that if you’re a first time home buyer, there are several programs that you may be able to take advantage of to lower your down payment costs.
+Check these out, so you know exactly how much you have to save.